 With this we can answer the claim of Dostoevsky's Ivan Karamazov that 'If God doesn't exist all things are permissible.'
 This claim is based upon what may be called 'theistic deontology'; i.e., the doctrine that value derives from God's commands.
 Our analysis shows that this is not true.
 God's commands reveal value but do not create it.
 Finite value derives from God's creative act of engendering the finite world.
 Infinite value is of God's being itself.
-God's will (so we suppose) is in accord with the goodness of God's being.
+God's will (so we suppose) is in accord with the infinite goodness of God's being, which is what gives God's will moral authority.
 But these are metaphysical statements that are not essential to the affirmation of value.
 One can discover value in creaturely being whether or not one discovers God there.
 Given the intrinsic value of caring beings, all is not permissible, whether God exists or not.